rasutt/Close-Kin-CaPow/Things to do.md

 ### Things to do

--   Show parameters simulated from in checking and analysis tabs

 -   Find and show number of results discarded.
 Update CI coverage calculations.

 -   Extend model analysis to popan models.

 -   Include expected final population size in inputs and update selected value so that it doesn't include survey in 2020.

+-   Show parameters simulated from in checking and analysis tabs.

 -   Add output for differences between population size estimates and true values, rather than expected values.